Hammer in the Jewish Holidays

 4) One student from each team approaches the board hammer in hand.

-5) Teacher calls out question/definition, and the first student to successfully hammer the holiday then is given a chance to pronounce the name of that particular holiday, and then he/she receives a point for his/her team.
-(Questions may include two holidays, or more, and the student will have to accurately hammer all holidays.)
+5) Call out a question/definition, and the first student to successfully hammer the holiday then is given a chance to pronounce the name of that particular holiday, and then he/she receives a point for his/her team.
+(Questions may include two holidays or more, and the student will have to accurately hammer all holidays).

 Continue to play the game until all the questions are complete.
 Total the points for each team, then announce the winner.